marcelloraffaele/marcelloraffaele.github.io/_posts/2021-05-26-deploy-applications-cheap-aks-cluster.markdown

 ## How much it costs?
 The Cloud is a very powerful tool but it can be also a complex thing to manage.
 If it isn't well managed it can become very expensive.
 The aims of this article is to show a simple and cheap AKS configuration for testing and demo purposes.
-Production environment needs different characteristics like high availability, autoscaling, high performance, low latency...
+Production environment needs different characteristics like high availability, autoscaling, high performance and low latency.
 This configuration can be a good point of start for our test and can be scaled and improved to meet production requirements.

 As anticipated, using AKS we will be billed for only the virtual machines, and associated storage and networking resources consumed.
 For this reason the main price will come from the node costs.